 Even though modern digital cameras features advanced algorithms to calculate the right exposure, they still may fail some difficult conditions.
 Manual exposure mode in these conditions helps a lot in order to achieve correct and consistent exposure.
 Manual Focus Mode

 Compact cameras are not great at focusing moving objects especially at low light and your camera may not even fire bacause of not locking the focus, so manual focus mode is very useful at these times.
-Electronic Built-in Viewfinder
+Optical Built-in Viewfinder

 During a sports shoot, using a viewfinder allows the photographer to stabilize the camera and reduce the camera shake since it is closer to the body.
 Besides, it comes handy where LCD screens are very hard to read under bright sunlight.
 External Flash Shoe